RTduino/RTduino/README.md

 ## 1 Introduction

 RTduino is the Arduino ecosystem compatibility layer for [RT-Thread RTOS](https://www.rt-thread.io).
 RTduino is the sub-community of [RT-Thread community](https://github.com/RT-Thread/rt-thread) and the downstream project of Arduino.
 RTduino is an open source project which is compatible with Arduino APIs so that RT-Thread beginners can easily get start to use RT-Thread through Arduino APIs, which significantly reduces the difficulty of learning RT-Thread.
-Meanwhile, RT-Thread users also can directly run thousands of Arduino libraries on RT-Thread by using RTduino.
+Meanwhile, RT-Thread users also can directly run thousands of [Arduino third party libraries](https://www.arduino.cc/reference/en/libraries/) on RT-Thread by using RTduino.

 Using the RTduino and Arduino libraries will be very easy through the [RT-Thread Studio](https://www.rt-thread.io/studio.html) integrate development environment (IDE) with GUI configurations.